West of Zanzibar (1928)

 Wiki.

-West of Zanzibar is a 1928 American synchronized sound film directed by Tod Browning.
+West of Zanzibar is a 1928 American silent film directed by Tod Browning.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The screenplay concerns a vengeful stage magician named Phroso (Lon Chaney) who becomes paralyzed in a brawl with a rival (Lionel Barrymore).
 The supporting cast includes Mary Nolan and Warner Baxter.
 The screenplay was written by Elliott J. Clawson, based on the 1926 play Kongo by Charles de Vonde and Kilbourn Gordon.
 Walter Huston starred in the stage play and later played Phroso again in the 1932 sound film remake of the same story which was also called Kongo.

 The Hays office, the official Hollywood censor, banned the stage play "Kongo" from the screen, so to bypass the ruling, MGM changed the title first to SOUTH OF THE EQUATOR, then finally to WEST OF ZANZIBAR.
 Owen Moore was originally set to play Doc, but the role went to Warner Baxter instead.
 Mary Nolan was hired to play Maizie because she had "such sad eyes".
 Cedric Gibbons and Richard Day designed the sets, and David Cox handled the costumes.